Hortense de Beauharnais had a tumultuous life. It reads like a book, you wouldn't believe this all happened to one person, but it's all true.

 Her son Charles-Louis Napoléon became Emperor of the French from 1852 to 1870 as Napoleon III.

 At Martinique, Hortense has a simple and warm life, always close to her mother and grandmother, adored by the slaves on the tiny plantation of her mother's family.
-All day she was singing and dancing and enjoying the sun.
+All-day she was singing and dancing and enjoying the sun.

 Rose had an agreement with her husband.
-She had to leave her son Eugene in France when she left for Martinique Now she is torn between the longing for her son and the bound with her family on the island.
+She had to leave her son Eugene in France when she left for Martinique Now she is torn between the longing for her son and the bond with her family on the island.
 Then history makes the decision for her.
 Rose and Hortense have to flee the island of Martinique during a slave rebellion.
 Events develop so fast and it gets dangerous for the French women quickly.
 They leave the island with only the cloth on their back.
 They do not have the change to say goodbye to anyone.

 Hortense and Rose are very happy to be reunited with Eugene.
-Hortense would have a strong bound with her brother throughout her life, and this next period of her life may well be one of the reasons.
+Hortense would have a strong bond with her brother throughout her life, and this next period of her life may well be one of the reasons.

 don't look good for aristocrats in France in this period.
 On April 18th,

 1794 Rose is arrested, her ex-husband has already been in prison since March